 I see your posts in the Shut up and Go Facebook group.
 I know you all are out there trying to live la bella vita while simultaneously trying to maintain a budget.
 Luckily, I’ve got the solution for you.
-Yup, that’s right – I’m gonna teach you cut corners and save money in Italy so you can spend your extra €€€ to come back again!
+Yup, that’s right – I’m gonna teach you how to cut corners and save money in Italy so you can spend your extra €€€ to come back again!

 Ball on a Budget in Italy

 After a long day, a nice cold *alcoholic* drink is well deserved, am I right?
-Well what if that drink came with a rotating buffet of delicious Italian food that you could devour to your heart’s content?
+Well, what if that drink came with a rotating buffet of delicious Italian food that you could devour to your heart’s content?
 Welcome to Aperitivo!

-Ok I’m not going to lie, the vast majority of restaurants and bars only offer a very small selection of food for aperitivo (like nuts and potato chips) so don’t expect to find what I described earlier EVERYWHERE.
+Ok, I’m not going to lie, the vast majority of restaurants and bars only offer a very small selection of food for aperitivo (like nuts and potato chips) so don’t expect to find what I described earlier EVERYWHERE.
 However, every city has at least a couple of places with a mouthwatering non-stop buffet of food for the price of just a simple drink.
 (Oh and for drinks I recommend Aperol Spritz, this is what you’ll see all of the Italians drinking).

 In Bologna, I recommend Lab 16 This locale is located smack in the middle of the university quarter of the city and boasts two-stories of seating on the inside as well as tables sprawling across the neighboring piazza.
-Prices start at 8€ and on any given night you’ll find at least 30 platters to take from ranging from cut meats, to vegetables, to pasta, to even nutella crepes!
+Prices start at 8€ and on any given night you’ll find at least 30 platters to take from ranging from cut meats, to vegetables, to pasta, to even Nutella crepes!

 Are you in Florence instead?
 No problem, check out Moyo right near the banks of the Arno River.
 Just like Lab 16, the price is 8€ for a drink and endless food.
 My friend and I stayed for 2 hours to make our euros (and stomachs) stretch as far as possible!